Petri Bozo

-Petri Bozo (born 10 March 1965) is an Albanian director and producer, primarily involved in organizing beauty pageants and media events.
+Petri Bozo (born 10 March 1965) is an Albanian former director.

 Biography

 Bozo was born in Tirana, the son of director and filmmaker Todi Bozo and engineer and politician Luljeta Bozo.
 He spent his early years in the environment of the Albanian Kinostudio, where he observed film and media production.

 He began his professional career in 1992 as a director and producer, focusing on television programs and beauty pageants.
 One of his long-term projects is Miss Albania, which he directed and developed for over two decades.

 Career

 Bozo has directed and produced several events, including: